jimweirich/BankOcrKata/README.md

 # Bank OCR Kata

-This repo contains a Ruby solution to the Bank OCR Kata defined at (http://www.codingdojo.org/cgi-bin/wiki.pl?KataBankOCR)
+This repo contains two Ruby solutions to the Bank OCR Kata defined at (http://www.codingdojo.org/cgi-bin/wiki.pl?KataBankOCR)

+The first solution is on the master branch.
 The master branch as the following tags:

 * start-here -- User story specs, but no code.
 * master-story1 -- The solution for user case 1
 * master-story2 -- The solution for user case 2
 * master-story3 -- The solution for user case 3
 * master-story4 -- The solution for user case 4

+The second implementation is on a branch named 'minimal'.
+It relies only on the story specs and is a single file with hardly any domain abstractions at all.

 ## User Story Specs